 To ensure safety, the staff and deliveries entry will need touchless access control and security systems.
 There is an array of touchless technologies that can be used in this space.
 For example, consider technology that allows you to wave your hand in front of a sensor to open the door.

-Discover more technology to help you fight COVID-19.
+Discover more technology to help you improve infection prevention and promote safety.

 Health Screening Technology

-Housing thermal temperature scanners¹ and other health screening technology in the vestibule will help ensure staff members are healthy before they interact with residents.
+Housing thermal temperature scanners¹ and other health screening technology for infection prevention and control in the vestibule will help ensure staff members are healthy before they interact with residents.
+Automated screening and temperature scanning plus recording technology saves staff members time while checking in visitors.
 The vestibule would also be an ideal spot for the time clock.

 These design elements can help keep staff separated from residents until they have been screened and are ready for their shift.

 After the entry and vestibule, we recommend adding staff lockers and showers.
-These amenities not only help boost staff retention, but they are also key in an infection prevention protocol.
+These amenities not only help boost staff retention, but they are also key in a disease control and prevention protocol.
 Housing the lockers and showers in the separate staff area allows staff to decontaminate and prepare for a shift.
 During a health crisis, this would be an excellent spot to distribute PPE.